 By John Sawyer, Department of Agronomy

-With the updated database, calculated N rates have decreased slightly from previous years, the result of a lower N fertilization rate requirement in the dry 2012 season.
-The table below gives the N rate at the maximum return to N (MRTN) and the profitable N rate range from the updated calculator for several N: corn grain price ratios (price of N fertilizer in dollars per pound N divided by the price of corn in dollars per bushel).
+With the updated database, recommended N rates have increased slightly from previous years, the result of a higher N fertilization rate requirement due to the wet 2013 springtime.
+The table below gives the N rate at the maximum return to N (MRTN) and the most profitable N rate range from the updated calculator for several N: corn grain price ratios (price of N fertilizer in $ per lb N divided by the price of corn in $ per bu), using anhydrous ammonia prices as an example.
 You can work with any price of N and corn you wish when running the calculator.
 Output information includes the N rate at the MRTN, the profitable N rate range, the net return to N application, the percent of maximum yield and the selected N fertilizer product rate and cost.